dlt-hub/vibe-hub/name_source/name_source-docs.md

     ```prompt
     Please generate a REST API Source for Name API, as specified in @name_source-docs.yaml
-    Start with endpoints "shipments" and "quotes" and skip incremental loading for now.
+    Start with endpoints "users" and "databases" and skip incremental loading for now.
     Place the code in name_source_pipeline.py and name the pipeline name_source_pipeline.
     If the file exists, use it as a starting point.
     Do not add or modify any other files.